 We must all do our part to minimize the spread of the virus that causes COVID-19 on campus and in the surrounding community.
-Wear a face covering while on campus.
+Wear a face covering while on campus, including while outside.
 Wash your hands frequently.
 Practice social distancing of six feet or more.
+Limit informal social gatherings to no more than five people.
 Monitor your symptoms each and every day.
 And, if you’re sick, stay home.

 If you are immunocompromised, or caring for someone who is—or if you have other health issues that make you particularly vulnerable to COVID-19—you have options.
 Employees, please work with you manager and HR to submit an accommodation request.
 Students, we are offering many classes online so you can continue your education from the safety of your home.

 Looking to submit COVID-19 test records?Visit the Health & Counseling Center Website